-How to Make Fritters: Chip Shop Style Potato Fritters
+How to Make Fritters: Chip Shop–Style Potato Fritters

-There is nothing difficult about making chip shop style potato fritters but the one danger is that the centre of the potato slice can remain hard and unpalatable when the batter is cooked.
-This page is about showing how to make the perfect potato fritters at home, with a crispy batter on the outside and soft and fluffy potato all the way through on the inside.
+There is nothing difficult about making chip shop–style potato fritters, but the one danger is that the centre of the potato slice can remain hard and unpalatable when the batter is cooked.
+This article will show you how to make the perfect potato fritters at home, with a crispy batter on the outside and soft and fluffy potato all the way through on the inside.

 What Type of Potatoes Should I Use to Make Fritters?